sethpoly/ble-scanner/README.md

 #  BLE Scanner
-A BLE Scanner application for iOS.
+A BLE Scanner application for iOS..